 94% of first-year students at Daytona Beach and Prescott Campus receive some form of financial aid through scholarships, grants and loans.

-Yes, students at each of our campuses have access to dedicated career services professionals who specialize in various industries.
+Yes, the Center for Career and Professional Development gives students at each of our campuses access to dedicated career services professionals who specialize in various industries.
 These experts assist students in securing valuable internships and provide support for job placement, including resume reviews, interview preparation and more.
-We aim to ensure that students gain the skills and experiences needed to succeed in their careers and beyond.
+Embry-Riddle helps students gain the skills and experiences needed to succeed in their careers and beyond.

 Yes!
-You’ll need to purchase a parking sticker and park in the lot that corresponds to the sticker color.
+Students need to purchase a parking permit and park in the lot that corresponds to the sticker color.

-All first-year students at both residential campuses are required to live on campus in a residence hall.
+All first-year students under the age of 21 at both residential campuses are required to live on campus in a residence hall.
 Exceptions may apply to students already living within 50 miles of the campus, although specific housing policies may vary.
 For more details, refer to the housing requirements for each campus.

 Daytona Beach: 7,800+